Ally Perry

-Allison Perry (born June 13, 2003) is an American college soccer player who plays as a midfielder for the Mississippi State Bulldogs.
-She was named the SEC Midfielder of the Year in 2025.
+Allison Marie Perry (born June 13, 2003) is an American professional soccer player who plays as a midfielder for USL Super League club Lexington SC.
+She played college soccer for the Mississippi State Bulldogs, earning first-team All-American honors in 2025.
+She began her professional career with Italian club Juventus in 2026.

 Early life

 Perry grew up in Frisco, Texas, the daughter of Steven and Lisa Perry, and has three siblings.
 Her father played minor league baseball for the Class A San Jose Bees.
-Perry played club soccer for Solar SC, winning the ECNL under-14 national title and being named to the tournament Best XI in 2017, before moving to Sting SC, earning ECNL all-conference honors in 2021.
+Perry played club soccer for Solar SC, winning the ECNL under-14 national title and being named to the tournament Best XI in 2017.
+She later moved to Sting SC, earning ECNL all-conference honors in 2021.
 She originally committed to Texas Tech as a freshman, then flipped her commitment to Mississippi State as a senior.
-She played high school soccer for one season at Wakeland High School, earning United Soccer Coaches high school All-American honors after helping the team to an appearance in the UIL 5A state championship game as a senior in 2021.
+She played high school soccer for one season at Wakeland High School, earning United Soccer Coaches high school All-American honors after helping the team to the UIL 5A state final as a senior in 2021.

 College career

-Perry began her sophomore season with the Mississippi State Bulldogs as a starter in 2022, but missed the bulk of the season and redshirted after suffering a leg injury.
-She scored 2 goals in 20 games primarily as a substitute during her redshirt sophomore season in 2023, helping the Bulldogs to the SEC tournament semifinals and the NCAA tournament third round, both milestones in team history.
-She had a breakout season as a junior in 2024, starting all 22 games and leading the team with 10 goals, and was recognized with first-team All-SEC honors.
+Perry had 4 assists in 14 games for the Mississippi State Bulldogs as a freshman in 2021, then redshirted most of her sophomore season after suffering a leg injury.
+She returned to score 2 goals in 20 games primarily as a substitute during her redshirt sophomore season in 2023, helping the Bulldogs to the SEC tournament semifinals and the NCAA tournament third round, both milestones in team history.
+She had a breakout season as a junior in 2024, starting all 22 games, leading the team with 10 goals, and adding 4 assists, and earned first-team All-SEC honors.
 Under head coach James Armstrong, the Bulldogs went undefeated in the regular season to win the first SEC regular-season title in team history and again reached the NCAA tournament third round.

-After her junior year, she was offered a contract with Serie A club Juventus but decided to remain in college for a fifth and final season.
-She was named team captain for her senior season in 2025.
-She scored in five consecutive games in SEC play, including a late brace in an upset win against No. 1–ranked Tennessee.
-She was named first-team All-SEC and the SEC Midfielder of the Year.
+Perry then considered signing with Italian club Juventus, but decided return to college for a fifth and final season as team captain in 2025.
+During the season, she scored in five consecutive games in SEC play, including a late double in an upset of No. 1–ranked Tennessee.
+She finished the season leading the team with 8 goals and 8 assists in 19 games, returning to the SEC tournament semifinals but losing in the NCAA tournament first round.
+She earned first-team All-SEC and first-team All-American honors and was named the SEC Midfielder of the Year.